jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     def duration(wake_time):

-  and get another :ref:`TypeError` for another keywword argument
+  and get a :ref:`TypeError` for another keywword argument

   .. code-block:: python